The Stupa Project for World Peace

 A BRIDGE FOR UNDERSTANDING

 The Stupa Project is inspired by and run under the guidance of Choje Akong Tulku Rinpoche, the founder of Kagyu Samye Ling Monastery and Tibetan Centre in Scotland.
-Akong Rinpoche is a doctor of Tibetan medicine and a meditation master and tulku of the Kagyu lineage of Tibetan Buddhism.
-He is one of the few Tibetan teachers who has permission from the Chinese government to travel within areas of China where, through Rokpa charity, he helps with the education and living conditions of some of the least materially well-off people on this planet.
+Akong Rinpoche is a Doctor of Tibetan medicine and a meditation master and tulku of the Kagyu lineage of Tibetan Buddhism.
+He is one of the few Tibetan teachers who has permission from the Chinese government to travel within areas of China where, through ROKPA charity, he helps with the education and living conditions of some of the least materially well-off people on this planet.
 Choje Akong Tulku Rinpoche is also a founder of many dharma centres and charity projects throughout Europe and Africa as well as the Holy Island Interfaith Centre just off the West coast of Scotland.
 He has worked closely for many years with Western psychologists and therapists so he is well placed to act as a bridge for the understanding of diverse groups.

 PROJECTS

-Because stupas generate loving kindness and compassion they benefit the places where they are built while those who sponsor the stupas also benefit by the accumulation of merit.
-The Stupa Project For World Peace originally came into being to co-ordinate the building of the Stupas at Kagyu Samye Ling Buddhist Monastery and Tibetan Centre in the Scottish Borders.
-More projects are in progress and planned for the future such as:
+It is said that because stupas generate loving kindness and compassion, they benefit the places where they are built.
+While those who sponsor the stupas also benefit by the accumulation of merit.
+The Stupa Project For World Peace originally came into being to co-ordinate the building of the Stupas at Kagyu Samye Ling Buddhist Monastery & Tibetan Centre, situated in the Scottish Borders.

 THE STUPAS AT HOLY ISLAND